kshardha/cicdnewman/README.md

 # About

 This post will demonstrate use of code pipeline to build, deploy and functionally test an API.
 The testing will conduct functional test suite using a postman collection against our api using Newman, a command line collection runner that can also be invoked programmatically via node js.

 Why: proliferation of API's is obvious and the need to include functional testing of API's in the devops lifecycle is is a common customer ask.

 # 01 - api creation deployment

+First we will deploy a simple api and demonstrate how to test using Postman

 aws cloudformation package \
 --region us-east-1 \